-- Explain the structure of Android App. - Create Hello World application with Android.
+- Introduction to Android - Explain the structure of Android App.

+Experiment 1: Create Hello World application with Android.

-- Create Application to change the Background Color and Background Image - Explain simple User interface components in Android and create simple Application
+Experiment 1: Create Application to change the Background Color and Background Image Experiment 2: Explain simple User interface components in Android and create simple Application

-- Create an application that display color or image as background when selected the radio buttons or checkboxes. - Create an Application to perform addition, Subtraction, multiplication, division.
+Experiment 1: Create an application that display color or image as background when selected the radio buttons or checkboxes Experiment 2: Create an Application to perform addition, Subtraction, multiplication, division.

-- Explain what activity, intent and its functions is. - Create an application with Android intent.
+Explain what is activity, intent and its functions.
+Experiment 1: Create an application with Android intent.

-Create a simple android application with the following event handlers.
+Experiment 1: Create a simple android application with the following event handlers.

-- On Click
+- a) On Click

-- On Key Down
+- b) On Key Down

-- On Focus changed
+- c) On Focus changed

-- Explain about Toast, Create Application with User defined Toast Notifications. - Create login page by using login activity.
+Experiment 1: Explain about Toast, Create Application with User defined Toast Notifications.

+Additional Experiment: Create login page by using login activity

-- 1. ArshdeepBahga, VijayMadisetti, Internet of Things: A Hands-On Approach, Orient Blackswan Private Limited New Delhi; First edition (2015). - 2.
+- ArshdeepBahga, VijayMadisetti, Internet of Things: A Hands-On Approach, Orient Blackswan Private Limited - New Delhi; First edition (2015) - 2.
 John Horton, Android Programming for Beginners, PACKT publications.

 - 1. Identify and differentiate various components used in IoT Architecture. - 2.
 Write & execute programs in python programming language. - 3.
-Use python programming language to interface with raspberry.

-- 4. Demonstrate the various real time applications using Raspberry Pi - 5.
-Create and deploy mobile applications using android
+Use Python programming language to interface with Raspberry. - 4.
+Demonstrate the various real time applications using Raspberry Pi. - 5.
+Create and Deploy Mobile applications using Android.